Indivd Insights

 Strategic alignment metrics drive quarterly and annual planning.
 Is the store portfolio attracting the visitors the brand strategy is designed for?
 Are there systematic gaps between the brand's stated target customer and the actual visitor profile across markets or formats?
 Where is the strategy misaligned with reality?

 Physical retail has been counting the wrong things for too long.
 The infrastructure to count the right things now exists.
-The retailers who move first to define, measure, and act on visitor quality rather than visitor volume will have an analytical advantage over competitors that is structural rather than temporary — because understanding who your customers are, and whether your store is designed for them, does not become less important as the competitive environment intensifies.
+The retailers who move first to define, measure, and act on visitor quality rather than visitor volume will have an analytical advantage that is structural rather than temporary, because understanding who your customers are, and whether your store is designed for them, does not become less important as the competitive environment intensifies.
 It becomes more important.